aws-samples/dynamic-cicd-example/README.md

 1. Unzip the dynamic-cicd-repo.zip file and push it to your Bitbucket repository
 1. Follow [this](https://aws-blogs.amazon.com/devops/how-soma-global-deploys-their-application-with-a-dynamic-multi-account-pipeline/) blog post to set up the dynamic multi-account pipeline

+If any issues, please open an issue on this repo.

 This is a sample repository to demonstrate a dynamic CI/CD deployment - Below is a brief explanation of the repository structure:
 ```bash